thisolivier/Brickly-Theme/README.md

 For the animation framework, I think using the canvas is going to be the right call, so I need to finish the youtube tutorial [I was working though](https://www.youtube.com/watch?v=vxljFhP2krI&list=PLpPnRKq7eNW3We9VdCfx9fprhqXHwTPXL&index=4).

+The challenge is, if all my text is in the canvas, how do we do any acessability?
+I can render a shadow site with minimal cost using the Canvas Shadow DOM, that takes care of extreme cases and provides a standard.
+On the elements themselves, we have the concept of 'focus' - when an element is touched or moused over, it should 'focus' and 'defocus'.

+Secondly, very importantly, text should be capable of selection and link following- this is the big challenge.
+I could absolutely position text ontop of the canvas background, but that sucks for so many reasons.
+If I try and build a text selection engine, I am going to need to query the position within text.
+That is hard, there's no API which maintains awareness of things like line-height or charachter position.
+It seems to draw straight from the text engine.
+So, no good, I need acessible text.

+So, you can use foreign object to get all that done.
+But then you have a 2012/IE11 cliff-edge.
+Which isn't many years of support.
+You'll have to make sure the shadow DOM version is fun too :)

 ## To Install

 Build the theme by installing Node 6+ on your machine, and running `$ npm install` in the theme directory, then `$ npm run build` to build the theme/app into `./react_app_built`, or `$ npm run watch` to use Webpack to watch for changes.
 Author info can be added by making a page and setting the ID in the wordpress `functions.php`, wherethe data is injected.